SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 However, such upgrades may not be always (immediately) possible or justified.
 Complementary mitigations are thus needed to soften these complications by introducing some collaboration between endpoints and networks to adjust their behaviors.
+This document focuses on host-to-network collaboration, which covers both client-to-network (C2N) and server-to-network (S2N) directions.

 {{sec-rationale}} discusses the rationale for per-packet metadata.